 Enables people with developmental disabilities to prepare for, find, and maintain community-based employment placements

-Make A Change is a national non-profit that provides employment and skills training to Canadians who face challenges finding or maintaining employment
+A national non-profit that provides employment and skills training to Canadians who face challenges finding or maintaining employment

-MentorAbility focuses on developing full or half-day mentoring experience in which job seekers with disabilities are matched with individual mentors to explore career opportunities and what they need to get ahead in their desired field of interest
+Focuses on mentoring experiences in which job seekers with disabilities are matched with individual mentors to explore career opportunities and what they need to get ahead in their desired field of interest

 Uses technology to empower Canadians with disabilities in the workplace and foster economic and social inclusiveness.
 NSS programs help people with disabilities prepare for, obtain, and maintain employment.